ActorExpose/Fake-Msconfig/README.md

-# Fake-Msconfig
+# Fake Msconfig
 An old fake Msconfig application.
+I no longer require this so I'm putting it here for people to edit it, fork it and use it however they want.
+# Copyright
+All code is Copyright © 2016 - 2018 Timothy Iles (WindowsLogic).